BirdsWind/Arduino-Voice-LED/readme.md

 ### Step 5: Run arduino

-Open arduino app, and paste the following code
+Open arduino app, and use the code in this repository called voice-control.ino, and run on the arduino you have build on step one.

-Code !